kaunel85/ong-bylaws/bylaws.md

            - No new information or evidence can be presented
            - No questions pertaining to the private discussion of the Judicial Committee are allowed.
         3. Closed ballot voting begins (See The Code Section 156)
         4. If the Chapter votes in favor (66%) of the action, the Warden shall prepare a report to be submitted as Final to the President.
-In conjunction with the Chapter Advisory Board Chairman, the President shall immediately notify HQ and the Province President as per The Code.
+In conjunction with the Chapter Advisory Board Chairman, the President shall immediately notify GHQ and the Province President as per The Code.

 103. If the chapter does not vote in favor, the Judiciary Committee shall reconvene in closed session to assess next steps.
 These could include, but are not limited to: starting the process from the beginning again, taking no further action, or coming up with a new recommendation to be presented before the chapter as in Section 102.3.
     1. Censure – loss of right to hold office or vote in Chapter meetings or on Chapter business.
 The Member is required to attend all chapter meetings, mandatory events, and any other stipulations dictated by the disciplinary action(s).